jkransen/fijnstof/README.md

     - Locale, keyboard layout
     - Expand filesystem, to take advantage of the entire SD card storage

-Check your router for the assigned IP address, or try `fijnstof.local` or whatever hostname you chose instead.

 ### Optional: Add authorized SSH key

 To avoid having to enter your password for every _ssh_ or _scp_, you can add an SSH public key to the pi.